The following information provides an introduction to the Tourist Signposting Manual - its purpose and how it was developed.

-The Roads and Maritime Services (RMS) and Destination NSW (DNSW), in consultation with tourism stakeholders and representative industry groups, have developed the Tourist Signposting Manual.
+Roads and Maritime Services (RMS) and Destination NSW (DNSW) developed the Manual in consultation with tourism stakeholders and representative industry groups.

 The manual aims to:

-- establish fundamental criteria to assess the suitability/eligibility of attractions for signposting.
-It is essential that these promote consistency in determining the eligibility of attractions, features, places etc, so that the user may have a high level of confidence in the quality of experience at the attraction and to ensure that tourist operators are treated equitably
+- establish criteria to assess the suitability/eligibility of attractions for signposting so that the road user may have a high level of confidence in the quality of experience at the attraction and to ensure that tourist operators are treated equitably

-- establish fundamental principles for sign design and siting practice.
-It is essential that these principals promote consistency of signposting siting and design treatment, so that the user may have a high level of confidence in the quality of the factual information given on the sign and to ensure that tourist operators are treated equitably
+- establish principles for sign design and location so that the user may have a high level of confidence in the quality of the factual information given on the sign and to ensure that tourist operators are treated equitably

 - articulate the administrative procedures that apply to the assessment of applications and the maintenance of standards (quality assurance), as well as the funding arrangements that apply to the erection of approved tourist signs.